-The situation is especially acute in and around Charlottetown where three police agencies (CPS, UPEI, and the RCMP in surrounding municipalities) have no integrated or interoperable telecommunication or data systems.
+The situation is especially acute in and around Charlottetown where three police agencies have no integrated or interoperable telecommunication or data systems.
 If a serious, multi-agency or multi-jurisdictional incident was to occur in or close to Charlottetown, direct communication is not possible between the three agencies or field personnel.
-All agencies should adopt use of the existing provincial digital P25 radio system.
+All agencies should adopt use of the existing provincial digital PICS2 radio system.